-Communication Item Results Communication item Other Information Included in an Annual Report Information may be prepared by management that accompanies or includes the financial statements.
+Communication Item Results Other Information Included in an Annual Report Information may be prepared by management that accompanies or includes the financial statements.
 To assist your consideration of this information, you should know that we are required by audit standards to read such information and consider whether a material inconsistency exists between the other information and the financial statements.
-We are also to remain alert for indications that: • Material inconsistency exists between the other information and the auditor's knowledge obtained in the audit; or We understand that management has not prepared other information to accompany the audited financial statements.
-A material misstatement of fact exists, or the other information is otherwise misleading.
+We are also to remain alert for indications that: We read the other information and noted no material inconsistencies or misstatement of facts based on our reading thereof.
+Material inconsistency exists between the other information and the auditor's knowledge obtained in the audit; or A material misstatement of fact exists, or the other information is otherwise misleading.
 If we identify a material inconsistency between the other information and the financial statements, we are to seek a resolution of the matter.
+Significant Difficulties Encountered During the Audit We are to inform you of any significant difficulties encountered in dealing with management related to the performance of the audit.
+There were no significant difficulties encountered in dealing with management related to the performance of the audit.
+Disagreements with Management We are to discuss with you any disagreements with management, whether or not satisfactorily resolved, about matters that individually or in the aggregate could be significant to the District's financial statements or the auditor's report.
+During our audit, there were no such disagreements with management.